 I went back to my dorm to get some sleep.
 Katrina would be making landfall by morning.

 My family gathered at my grandparents’ home – it being the one that wasn’t surrounded by dying pine trees.
 By the time I drove across town, the outer bands had already moved in.
 The interstates were now empty.
-Maybe the closest I may have ever come to a premonition, I decided to stop at the gas station around the corner and fill up the tank.
+Maybe the closest I have ever come to a premonition, I decided to stop at the gas station around the corner and fill up the tank.
 The wind had become so strong that I got back in the car with a soaking wet backside while the front of my shirt was dry as a bone.

 Part of Katrina’s legacy is that it was so large, and that its hurricane force winds extended so far from the center.
-In Jackson, we experienced tropical storm force winds all day, with hurricane force winds for a period of about three hours in the afternoon, with peak gusts in excess of 90 mph.
+In Jackson, we experienced tropical storm force winds all day and hurricane force winds for a period of about three hours in the afternoon, gusts peaking in excess of 90 mph.
 By the time the storm had passed, 97% of the metro area was without power.
 At my grandparents’ house, we were among the 3%.